MOUSE: P.I. For Hire – The House Of The Empty Mouse Walkthrough

 Common ways this walkthrough goes wrong

-• Rushing the switch or lever and assuming the next path is ahead instead of behind you.
+• Flipping the upper-floor switch and assuming the next path is ahead, when the collapse means it is behind and below you.

-• Leaving statue returns for “later” and creating extra backtracking through a reshaped mansion.
+• Leaving the Golden Mon-Keigh statues for “later” and backtracking through a reshaped mansion to place them.

 F